2.19: School for Traitors

 Higby: He doesn’t know, does he?
 Just how much you like hurting people.

 It’s peculiar, and perhaps unlikely, that the villains are merely a bunch of blackmailers rather than attempting to appeal to their victims’ political consciences.
 Claire Summer (Melissa Stribling), in collusion with pub landlord Higby (Reginald Marsh), coerces students and teachers into doing her bidding; they fall for her wiles, at which point she professes to be broke, persuading them to forge a cheque that puts them under threat of Higby calling the Old Bill unless they do as they’re told.
-Claire is repeatedly made out to be an incredibly black-hearted soul by Higby, and since she plans to burn Venus face of with some spiked moisturiser, I’d say that’s a fair call.
+Claire is repeatedly made out to be an incredibly black-hearted soul by Higby, and since she plans to burn Venus' face off with some spiked moisturiser, I’d say that’s a fair call.

 East: I’ve been instructed to kill you.